11 Mukhi Rudraksha — Benefits, Price & Complete Guide

 - Thorns: Less prominent, giving the bead a smoother overall texture.

 - Potency: Fully effective.
-The smaller individual potency is compensated in bracelets and malas by using multiple beads.
+The smaller individual potency is made up for in bracelets and malas by using multiple beads.

 - Price: Rs 800 to Rs 3,000 per bead.